santina/team_Undecided/results/results.md

 *Input*: the three gene pair lists, with edge weights.
 *Output*: A meta-network used for visualizing significant gene pairs, and plots of how the expression of various significant gene pairs differs.

-After processing the inputs, we put them into Cytoscape for visualization.
+After processing the inputs and filtering out enough genes so that they can actually be visualized (using FDR = 0 and in the top 500 edge weights for each group), we put them into Cytoscape.
 We show some of our figures below.
 ### Control vs. Th2-High
 ![controlvhigh](https://github.com/STAT540-UBC/team_Undecided/blob/master/results/figures/ctlVshigh_cytoscape_subnetwork_CLU.png "Control vs High")
 ### Control vs. Th2-Low